CNAG-Biomedical-Informatics/convert-pheno/docs/implementation.md

 ## Components

-`Convert-Pheno` is a versatile **toolkit** composed of **multiple components**.
-At its core is a [Perl module](https://metacpan.org/pod/Convert%3A%3APheno) that functions as a node for both the [command-line interface](use-as-a-command-line-interface.md) and the [API](use-as-an-api.md).
-The Perl module can be used in Python with the included Python Binding that works _out-of-the-box_ with the [containerized version](download-and-installation.md#containerized).
+`Convert-Pheno` is a **toolkit** composed of several interfaces around the same Perl core.
+At the center is the [Perl module](https://metacpan.org/pod/Convert%3A%3APheno), which is used by the [command-line interface](use-as-a-command-line-interface.md) and by the [API](use-as-an-api.md).
+A Python interoperability layer is also included in the repository, but the conversion logic itself remains in Perl.
 The [Web App](https://cnag-biomedical-informatics.github.io/convert-pheno-ui) is built on top of the [command-line interface](use-as-a-command-line-interface.md).

 ```mermaid
 %%{init: {'theme':'neutral'}}%%